Philippine Typhoon Survivors Pray For Victims On 10th Anniversary - UrduPoint

 "Ten years have gone by, and yet the memory of this tragedy remains indelible in our hearts and in our thoughts," Marcos told the audience.

-He said the Philippines needed to build "stronger and more resilient communities" in the face of climate change, which scientists have long warned is making storms more powerful.
+He said the Philippines -- typically affected by more than 20 major storms a year -- needed to build "stronger and more resilient communities" in the face of climate change, which scientists have long warned is making storms more powerful.

 "Be assured that the government is always striving to ensure that such tragedies of this magnitude will be avoided and will be adapted to," he said.